MoranSin/DataPipelinesFinal/README.md

 - [PostgreSQL](https://www.postgresql.org/)
 - [Serverless Framework](https://www.serverless.com/)
 - __ init __.py files inside the scrapers if does not exist yet
-- env files one for the scrapers and one for the processor
+- .env files one for the scrapers and one for the processor

 ---